Emergency Department Visits

 Demographics by Opioid Type

-Males accounted for the majority of opioid-related ED visits and of all opioid poisoning types during 2016-2022.
-Males had a larger majority for heroin-related (78%) and synthetic opioid-related (70%) poisoning ED visit compared to natural/semi-synthetic opioid-related (62%) poisoning ED visits (Figures 10, 12).
+Males accounted for the majority of opioid-related ED visits and of all opioid poisoning types during 2016-2024.
+Males had a larger majority for heroin-related (78%) and synthetic opioid-related (66%) poisoning ED visit compared to natural/semi-synthetic opioid-related (54%) poisoning ED visits (Figures 10, 12).
 The gender disparity was greater for primary opioid ED visits for all opioid poisoning types (Figures 11, 13).

-While there were large consistent decreases in heroin-related ED visits every year since 2017 among Whites, heroin-related ED visits among Latinxs continued an increasing trend until 2021 before dropping in 2022, and fluctuated among Blacks.
+While there were large consistent decreases in heroin-related ED visits every year since 2017 among Whites, heroin-related ED visits among Hispanic/Latinos continued an increasing trend until 2021 before dropping in 2022, and fluctuated among Blacks.

-Primary opioid ED visits followed a similar pattern to any mention ED visits (Figures 14-17)
+Primary opioid ED visits followed a similar pattern to any mention ED visits (Figures 14-17).

 References